All Collections

 In the above video, you will learn how to create a warehouse location.
 Soon, after setting up other locations, you can transfer and sort contents in iCat so that you will know where they are when it comes time to deliver, clean, or dispose of them.

-In iCat, all custom locations are stored in a tree like view.
+In iCat, all custom locations are stored in a tree-like view.
 That is, each location is part of a hierarchy that gets smaller as it goes down, like Warehouse>Vault>>Shelf>>>box.
-How you choose to organize your locations is up to you.
-There are also movable locations in iCAT, which you can move between trees.
-For instance, a pallet might move between two warehouses.

 1. Setup a Main Warehouse.
-Then, setup other warehouse locations underneath your main facility warehouse where you will be storing vaults, pallets, crates, rolling racks, and individual large content items.
+Then, set up other warehouse locations underneath your main facility warehouse where you will be storing vaults, pallets, crates, rolling racks, and individual large content items.

 2. Set Up a Child Warehouse Location, which will be nested under the Main Warehouse Location.